A

 The pallet

-is then forced to zero, with no further care of any
+forced to zero, with no further care of any mechanical side

-mechanical side effects, like e.g. a bounce against the seat.
-The
+effects, like e.g. a bounce against the seat.
+The expedient

-expedient to eventually open the pallet is the pressure Pa
+to eventually open the pallet is the pressure Pa derived

-is additionally corrected for the opposing pressure difference Pt-Pb operating across the
+corrected for the opposing pressure difference Pt-Pb operating